This post may contain affiliate links. Please see my disclosure policy for details.

 6. Get some retail therapy in the Robin Hoods Bay shops

 Another reason why people visit this village is to explore the range of independent boutiques and shops.

 Every shop has a traditional edge which makes it all the more fun.
 Like the family-run Old Drapery that sells all sorts of clothes and beachwear if you’ve left home without.

-Bibliophiles will will love the pokey Robin Hood’s Bay Book Shop with plenty of classic and modern books on the shelves, or Muir Lea Stores has a huge range of groceries!
+Bibliophiles will love the pokey Robin Hood’s Bay Book Shop with plenty of classic and modern books on the shelves, or Muir Lea Stores has a huge range of groceries!

 Jet Black sells some of the famous Whitby Jet that has been hand collected off the beach and set into gorgeous silver jewellery.
 Or, Hew Gifts is perfect for some souvenirs to take home.